Automation

 #ApplicationResolvable Protocol

-All commands with application parameters conform to the ApplicationResolvable protocol:
+Commands with application parameters can conform to the ApplicationResolvable protocol:

 protocol ApplicationResolvable {